-The National Museum of Norway in Oslo contains several paintings used by metal bands.
-Among the most famous ones are: Johan Christian Dahl’s “Winter at the Sognefjord” (Vinter ved Sognefjorden) used by Norwegian black metal band Windir for their album “1184”.
-“Likferd at Sognefjorden” (1853) by Adolph Tidemand and Hans Gude used by Windir for their album “Likferd”.
-Peter Nicolai Arbo’s “The Wild Hunt of Odin” (Åsgårdsreien) is on the cover of the album “Blood Fire Death” (1988) by Bathory.
+The National Museum of Norway in Oslo houses several paintings that have been used by metal bands.
+Among the most famous are: Johan Christian Dahl’s Winter at the Sognefjord (Vinter ved Sognefjorden), which was used by the Norwegian black metal band Windir for their album 1184.

 ADDRESS: